Discover the World Famous Art Culture of St Ives and Cornwall

 Yes, whilst London might make the biggest noise when it comes to arts and culture, Cornwall has quietly developed an international reputation for incredible cultural highlights.
 Indeed, Cornwall has been a natural home and source of inspiration for artists since the early 19th century, and currently boasts more working artists than anywhere in the country, London aside.

 So where are the things you should see and do whilst you’re on your Cornwall holiday?
-Here’s some of our favourites.
+Here are some of our favourites.

 The Minack Theatre